yadej/xtc/docs/site/docs/index.md

 Core components:

 - Abstract interfaces for tensors, graphs, nodes, and operators
-- Implementers for different backends
+- Implementations for different backends
 - Schedulers for transformation management
 - Compilers for code generation
 - Evaluators for performance measurement